JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 </tabs>

 If you use Gradle 8.0.2 or higher, you also need to add a [toolchain resolver plugin](https://docs.gradle.org/current/userguide/toolchains.html#sub:download_repositories).
-Such a plugin manages from which repositories to download a toolchain.
-Add to your `settings.gradle(.kts)`, for example, the following plugin:
+This type of plugin manages which repositories to download a toolchain from.
+As an example, add to your `settings.gradle(.kts)` the following plugin:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">